trafi/big-querier/README.md

 );
 ```

-Is is possible to specify query options and cancellation token, both are optional.
+It is possible to specify query options and cancellation token, both are optional.
 As an example, we can fall back to Legacy Sql dialect (Google's BogQuery client uses Standard SQL by default):

 ```c#